orkes-io/docs/docs/reference-docs/set-variable-task.md

 ### Configuration

-Set Variable task is defined directly inside the workflow with type `SET_VARIABLE`.
+The Set Variable task is defined directly inside the workflow with the type `SET_VARIABLE`.

 ## Examples